yjyoo773/BaseballGame/README.md

 - Functionalize Scoreboard lights

 Version 1.0.6
-- Utilize pop up for how to play
+- Utilize pop up for how to play and add description for how to play
 - Move footer to header for better visualization